 How to Make Spirulina Almond Pulp Bars:

-- Line a small square dish (I used a bread pan dish) with parchment paper.
-Place the mixture on top of the parchment paper and flatten out until it evenly spreads across the dish.
+3. Line a bread pan with parchment paper.
+Place the mixture on top of the parchment paper and flatten out until it evenly spreads across the bread pan.
 The mixture should be thick and sticking together.

-- Place the dish in the fridge to cool for about 30 minutes.
+4. Place the bread pan in the fridge to cool for about 30 minutes.
 Remove from the refrigerator and cut into square bars.
 Enjoy!

 Store the bars in the fridge.